sarahjq-s/product-preview-card-component/README.md

 ### What I learned

 There were 2 provided images for the different layouts.
-I wasn't sure how I would place the images in the HTML to show in desktop and mobile views.
+I wasn't sure how I would place the images in the HTML to show in the desktop and mobile views.
 I figured that I could make an id tag for the image then change the background images in the CSS.
 ```html
 <div id="img-container"></div>
 ```